Deep Breathing Exercises for Kids Can Calm Anger and Anxiety

 These Deep Breathing Printable Posters can be a great tool to hang in your child’s bedroom or playroom.
 They can help encourage and remind your child to use deep breathing when they feel angry, scared, sad, or upset.

 These free printable calming cards are also a great resource for parents to use with their kids.
-You can download them in the Parenting Resource Library by entering your email below.
+You can download them in the Parenting Resource Library.

 Using Deep Breathing Exercises with Kids